France

 Citizenship & nationality

-- •You normally sign a solemn undertaking (“engagement sur l’honneur”) not to carry out any salaried or self-employed work in France; breaching that can jeopardise renewals.
+- •You usually sign a written promise not to take paid or self-employed work in France.
+Breaking that can hurt renewals.

 Best for